Aryabhata (crater)

-Aryabhata, named after Indian astronomer Aryabhata, is the remnant of a lunar impact crater located in the eastern Mare Tranquillitatis.
+Aryabhata is the remnant of a lunar impact crater located in the eastern Mare Tranquillitatis.
 The crater has been almost submerged by lava-flow, and now only an arc-shaped ridge formed from the eastern half of the rim remains above the lunar mare.
+Maskelyne crater itself is to the southwest.
+Several lunar domes are located on the mare nearby.

-This crater was previously identified as Maskelyne E before being named by the IAU in 1979.
-Maskelyne itself is to the southwest.
+Previously identified as Maskelyne E, it was named after Indian astronomer and mathematician Aryabhata (476-c.550).
+This designation was officially adopted by the IAU in 1979.